catedrasaes-umu/NoSQLDataEngineering/README.md

 # NoSQLDataEngineering

-This repository stores the last versions of all the projects available to infer a schema from an Aggregate-oriented NoSQL database.
-It uses a model-driven engineering approach based on Eclipse Modeling Framework.
-It also contains several utility projects used to visualize, classify and generate code from a NoSQL schema model.
+## Warning: This repository stores previous versions of all the projects available to infer a schema from an Aggregate-oriented NoSQL database.

+## The new, up-to-date repository with U-Schema, inference and engineering processes is stored in our [ModelUM GitHub](https://github.com/modelum/)

-A NoSQL schema is a schema used to define which data and in which format is being stored in a NoSQL database.
+A NoSQL schema (now known as a U-Schema) is a schema used to define which data and in which format is being stored in a NoSQL database.
 This schema is not explicitly defined but inferred by a data-oriented infererence process.

 # Table of contents